Locations:

 Symptoms and Causes

-Changes in your child’s height and weight caused by increases in bone, muscle and fat are the most immediate signs that your child is experiencing a growth spurt.
-Other signs of a growth spurt include:
+Changes in your child’s height and weight are the most immediate signs that they’re experiencing a growth spurt.
+Other signs of a growth spurt may include:

-In addition to their genetic makeup, environmental factors can affect your child’s growth, including:
+In addition to their genetic makeup, environmental factors can affect your child’s growth.
+These can include:

 Diagnosis and Tests

-The average heights and weights of males and females from their first year to 18 years of age.
+The average height and weight of females and males from their first year to 18 years old.

-Your child’s healthcare provider will track your baby’s height and weight during wellness checkups using a scale, measuring tape and/or measuring table (stadiometer).
-Growth charts created by the World Health Organization and Centers for Disease Control and Prevention identify whether or not your child is growing on target according to their peers of the same age.
+Your child’s healthcare provider will track your baby’s height and weight during their well checkups.
+They’ll use a scale, measuring tape or measuring table (stadiometer).
+Growth charts identify whether your child is growing on target according to their peers of the same age.

-Since a growth spurt does not cause any health problems, there’s no need to rush to your healthcare provider’s office.
-Instead, your healthcare provider will track the change in your child’s height and weight at your next wellness visit and let you know if they are following a normal pattern of growth for their age.
+Since a growth spurt doesn’t cause any health problems, there’s no need to rush to the pediatrician’s office.
+Instead, your child’s provider will track changes in your child’s height and weight at their next checkup.
+They’ll let you know if they’re following the typical pattern of growth for their age.

 Management and Treatment